supremetakoyaki/Scramble/README.md

 **Other utilities**
 - **Convert between PS4/Switch and PC save files of NEO, and viceversa.**
+- Decrypt and re-encrypt .unity3d assets from the PC release of NEO.
 - Convert TWEWY Solo Remix save to TWEWY Final Remix.

 # Upcoming features